-These Healthy Fig Newton Cookies are better than the original.
-They are gluten free, dairy free, and vegan!
+These fig newtons are gluten free, dairy free, and vegan.
 I make my cookie crust out of almond flour and oat flour, which are full of vitamin E, magnesium, and riboflavin, whole grains, fiber, phosphorus, and more!
-There is also no added sugar in these fig newton cookies!
-You only have natural sugar from the figs. These are one of my favorite grab-and-go snacks to give me some energy and satisfy that sweet tooth of mine!
-I hope you give this recipe a try and love them as much as I do!
-Be sure to try my Blueberry White Chocolate Chip Cookies as well!
+There is also no refined sugar in these cookies.

 BE SURE TO SAVE THIS RECIPE TO YOUR FAVORITE PINTEREST BOARD FOR LATER!